Do You Need a Passport to Cruise?

 • Hawaii

-If you’re taking an Alaska cruise that starts or ends in Vancouver, BC, you will need a passport to enter or leave Vancouver.
+If you’re taking an Alaska cruise that starts or ends in Vancouver, BC, you’ll need a passport to enter or leave Vancouver.

-Guests without passports and wanting to go on an Alaska cruise should choose to sail roundtrip from Seattle or San Francisco.
+Guests without passports who want to go on an Alaska cruise should choose to sail roundtrip from Seattle or San Francisco.

 Passport Card vs. Passport Book